ResearchObject/ro-crate/docs/profiles.md

 * Valid RDF triples
 * Correct use of schema.org types/properties

-Depending on requirements it may be benefitial to combine these approaches - for instance a hard-coded validator can rely on structural RO-Crate JSON checks before inspecting a particular data item in detail.
+Depending on requirements it may be beneficial to combine these approaches - for instance a hard-coded validator can rely on structural RO-Crate JSON checks before inspecting a particular data item in detail.